 These are the basics “must-have” before you try to enter the nightlife club industry as a professional DJ.
 Check out how to become a DJ for more detailed information.

 There are a few more things that can help you build your reputation.
 DJ and music producers tend to have a bigger audience and more chances for a club residency.
-Radio show, where you can also promote the events, can also play a role for a booking.
+Radio show, where you can also promote the events, can also play a role in a booking.

 Pick the club or event that you want to DJ at and become familiar with it.
 Make the first contact with the DJs or bar staff, letting them know how great work they are doing.
-Then approach the manager, promoter or owner of the club, and introduce yourself first as a person and later on as an artist or a DJ.
+Then approach the manager, promoter, or owner of the club, and introduce yourself first as a person and later on as an artist or a DJ.
 You have to become friends first, and then bring up what you are doing.

 Sure you can always share an email to potential club owners and letting them know you are available.
-But its 100% better to get to know them in person and get an immediate response about their events and projects.
-Club owners and promoters rarely have time to listen to promos and check CVS.
+But is 100% better to get to know them in person and get an immediate response about their events and projects.
+Club owners and promoters rarely have time to listen to promos and check CVs.
 So, you will have to try more direct ways to get their attention and get a shot at playing your first show.

 It’s a great idea to find some creative ways to get your local club owner to give you a shot DJing at their venue.
 Here are some ways you can offer your help:

 - Meet and promote other DJs